driessenslucas/researchproject/Thesis.md

 ### Environment Setup (RCMazeEnv)

-The RCMazeEnv is a custom maze navigation environment derived from the OpenAI Gym framework.
+The RCMazeEnv is a custom maze navigation environment build upon the OpenAI Gym framework.
 It's designed for a 12x12 cell grid maze navigation task.
 Within this grid:

 - Cells are either walls (represented by '1') or paths (represented by '0').
 - The goal is located at cell position (10, 10).
 - The agent, visualized as a car, starts at cell (1, 1) facing eastward.
 - The agent can take three possible actions: moving forward, turning left, and turning right.

-To aid navigation, the agent has sensors providing readings in three directions: front, left, and right.
+To aid with navigation, the agent has sensors providing readings in three directions: front, left, and right.
 These sensors measure the distance to the nearest wall in their respective directions, crucial for decision-making.
 The environment's state space ($\mathcal{S}$) includes the agent's current position $(x, y)$, orientation $\theta$ (north, east, south, or west), and sensor readings $\{s_{\text{front}}, s_{\text{left}}, s_{\text{right}}\}$.
-The agent's goal is efficient maze navigation, reaching the goal while avoiding collisions with walls and optimizing its path based on sensor inputs and past experiences.
+The agent's goal is efficient maze navigation, reaching the goal while avoiding collisions with walls or getting stuck in corners all while optimizing its path based on sensor inputs and past experiences.

 ### Agent Design (DDQNAgent)